zainulabideenab9-cloud/Facebook_data_analysis/README.md

 ## Conclusion

 The Facebook Data Analysis Framework demonstrates a robust approach to social media analytics through modular engineering.
 By separating data ingestion, analysis, and visualization into autonomous components, the system achieves high reliability and maintainability.
-This project serves as a comprehensive tool for understanding demographic patterns and engagement dynamics within social networks.
+This project can serve as a comprehensive tool for understanding demographic patterns and engagement dynamics within social networks.

 ---